home-assistant/home-assistant.io/source/_integrations/sonos.markdown

 Music services which require an account (e.g., Spotify) must first be configured using the Sonos app.

 Playing TTS (text to speech) or audio files as alerts (e.g., a doorbell or alarm) is possible by setting the `announce` argument to `true`.
 Using `announce` will play the provided media URL as an overlay, gently lowering the current music volume and automatically restoring to the original level when finished.
 An optional `volume` argument can also be provided in the `extra` dictionary to play the alert at a specific volume level.
 Note that older Sonos hardware or legacy firmware versions ("S1") may not fully support these features.
+Additionally, see [Network Requirements](#network-requirements) for use in restricted networking environments.

 An optional `enqueue` argument can be added to the service call.
 If `true`, the media will be appended to the end of the playback queue.
 If not provided or `false` then the queue will be replaced.